 Research Interests: I am studying riparian forest dynamics along California's Sacramento River.
 I love both forests and rivers, and am interested in how they affect one another.
 I hope to analyze the relationship between flow regimes and tree recruitment and succession, particularly focusing on the Fremont cottonwoods native to the area.
 Utilizing GIS, hundreds of tree cores, and sediment data, I hope to draw a picture of how the riparian forest has changed in relation to management of the Sacramento River over time.

-Research Interests: My research examines how avian species richness, composition, and guild diversity vary between beaver-impacted and non-impacted riparian zones within the central Adirondack Mountains.
+I am currently a Research Coordinator at The Nature Conservancy of Pennsylvania.
+My Masters research examined how avian species richness, composition, and guild diversity vary between beaver-impacted and non-impacted riparian zones within the central Adirondack Mountains.
 I am also examining how avian community structure changes as beaver ponds undergo successional changes.
 I will also be looking at vegetative structure and habitat variables to make links between beaver impacts and witnessed avian usage.

-Research Interests: I am interested in understanding the nutrient benefits of allochthonous leaf litter in Northeastern US vernal pool ecosystems.
-My goal is to quantify the nutritional value of various leaf species using physical, chemical, and biological indicators.
+I am currently a habitat biologist at Pheasants Forever in Central Pennsylvania.
+My Masters research focused on understanding the nutrient benefits of allochthonous leaf litter in Northeastern US vernal pool ecosystems.
+My goal was to quantify the nutritional value of various leaf species using physical, chemical, and biological indicators.
 These unique microecosystems are typically found in heavily shaded forests, and therefore lack the primary production benefits of most larger wetlands.
 Thus, this project will contribute significantly to our understanding of the controlling influence of stand composition and structure on forest wetlands.
-My results will have direct relevance to agencies engaged in vernal pool creation and wetland mitigation.
+My results have direct relevance to agencies engaged in vernal pool creation and wetland mitigation.

 Research Interests: I am studying the climate-growth relationships of eastern redcedar and its close relative common juniper.
 The species grow together at my study sites where redcedar approaches its northern range limit and common juniper approaches its southern range limit.
 In general, I am interested in anything that lives in forests and doesn't run away from me: trees, herbaceous plants, lichens, and other fungi are all fair game.
 Currently I am working on influences of physical river processes on the population structure of Fremont cottonwood, a dominant riparian tree along the Sacramento River, California PROJECT LINK as well as dendroecology and stable isotope indicators of of riparian tree health in semi-arid ecosystems PROJECT LINK.